ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/pure_saturation_curves.md

 (2686.604947149002, 2.13910261051781e-5, 0.922329361719024)
 ```

-In the case of cubics specifically, we provide the `SuperAncSaturation()` method which simply calls a highly-regressed Chebyshev polynomial which will be by far the fastest method.
+In the case of cubics specifically, we provide the `SuperAncSaturation()` method which simply calls a highly regressed Chebyshev polynomial which will be by far the fastest method.

 ## Critical points